gbalan-microej/docs/PlatformDeveloperGuide/uiImageRaw.rst

 Image Format
 ============

-The Image Engine makes the distinction between the `input formats` (how an image is encoded) and the `output formats` (how the image is used by the platform and/or the Image Core).The Image Engine manages several standard formats in input: PNG, JPEG, BMP etc. In addition, an input format may be custom (platform dependant, unsupported image format by default).
-It manages two formats in output: the MicroEJ format (known by the Image Core) and the binary format.
+The Image Engine makes the distinction between the `input formats` (how an image is encoded) and the `output formats` (how the image is used by the platform and/or the Image Renderer).The Image Engine manages several standard formats in input: PNG, JPEG, BMP etc. In addition, an input format may be custom (platform dependant, unsupported image format by default).
+It manages two formats in output: the MicroEJ format (known by the Image Renderer) and the binary format.

 Each Image engine module can manage one or several input formats.
-However the Image Core manages only the MicroEJ format.
-The binary output format is fully platform dependant and can be used to encode some images which are not usable by MicroUI standard API.
+However the Image Renderer manages only the MicroEJ format (:ref:`section_image_standard_raw`, :ref:`section_image_display_raw` and :ref:`section_image_gpu_raw`).
+The binary output format (:ref:`section_image_binary_raw`)is fully platform dependant and can be used to encode some images which are not usable by MicroUI standard API.

-The MicroEJ format is the only binary format known by the Image Core.
-It is constitued by a header and by the image pixels (in a specific order and with a specific encoding).
-Several encodings are available.
-An encoding can be standard or platform dependant (custom).

 .. _section_image_standard_raw: